You’re Not Crazy, You’re Super Menopausal Part 3

 My friend was kind and sympathetic.

 I didn’t sleep a wink at my brother’s.
-I trembled and shook, heart racing all night.
-Pee’d a gazillion times.

-He was hesitant.
 “I don’t pray well out loud.”

 By the time I hit Destin, the sun was shining in a glorious blue sky.
-I pulled up to the beach house, grateful, feeling like, “I can manage this.”
+I pulled up to the beach house grateful, thinking, I could manage things.

-But I was really, really tired.
 In the back of my mind, I thought, “If this doesn’t change, I’m going to go to the hospital.”

-The staff arrived early and we ran out to spend some time together in pedicure chairs.
+The staff arrived early, and we ran out to spend some time together in pedicure chairs.

 As my feet were being scraped and massaged, I started to shake.